 You may think that eating healthy means giving up some of your favorite foods, but that doesn’t have to be the case.
 It’s just a matter of finding healthier modifications without sacrificing nutrition or taste.
 This is great news for all you pancake lovers.
 Unfortunately, your average pancake is usually a big no-no if you’re trying to stick to a healthy diet.
-Luckily there are some very healthy (and delicious) pancakes that you can enjoy for breakfast, and the best part is they’re packed with protein.
+Luckily there are some very healthy (and delicious) pancake recipes that you can enjoy for breakfast, and the best part is they’re packed with protein!

 Here are some insanely sinless and mouth-watering protein pancake recipes that you and your family can enjoy:

 1. Banana Quinoa Pancakes: Who knew quinoa was the new oatmeal for baking?!
 It makes the perfect pancake consistency, and bananas only make the pancakes that much healthier.
 Only 220 calories in 3 fluffy pancakes?
 Yes, please!
 Click here for the recipe.